github4touchdouble/gor-cross-validation/README.md

 ```

 # GOR jars

-The java source code can be found in this repository: https://github.com/github4touchdouble/gor-struct-pred
+>[!Note] The java source code can be found in this repository: https://github.com/github4touchdouble/gor-struct-pred